Allen Kendrick: Early life and education

 Allen Kendrick was born on March 3, 1811, in Lauderdale County, Alabama, and was the brother of fellow Christian Church minister, writer, editor, and publisher Carroll Kendrick.
 His parents were Jesse Kendrick and Mary Jane Parker Kendrick.
 His parents were divorced in Tippah County, Mississippi in 1841.
 His father Jesse Kendrick moved to Miller County, Missouri.
 His grandfather was John Parker, who was killed in the Fort Parker massacre.
 His son was politician Carroll Kendrick.

 Kendrick grew up on Cypress Creek, and was a boyhood friend of Tolbert Fanning.
 The Christian movement came to the Shoals area under the influence of the Lynn and Chisholm family who had brought the concept of New Testament Christianity to the area from their Kentucky home around the time of Kendrick's birth.
 In the fall of 1826, both Allen and Tolbert were converted to Christ under the preaching of B.F.
 Hall and James E. Matthews.
 It was not long before both were preaching in the area.

 He left home when he was sixteen years old over a disagreement with his father for joining the Christian Church.
 He would later move to Kentucky and increase his relationship with the movement initiated by Barton W. Stone.
-Kendrick was educated at Franklin College of Nashville, Tennessee.
+Kendrick was educated at Franklin College.
 The churches that he pastored included the First Christian Church at Philadelphia, Pennsylvania in 1839, the Central Christian Church at Lexington, Kentucky, and the Christian Church at Louisville, Kentucky in the 1840s.
 He was also an evangelist preaching throughout Tennessee, Kentucky, and Mississippi.

 He was married to Nancy Hughes Rose near Louisville, Kentucky, on June 17, 1845.
 His wife's family were early settlers of Louisville.
 They had four children: three sons and one daughter.
 They were: Mansel Kendrick, born March 12, 1846; Allen Rose Kendrick, born July 27, 1849; Carroll Kendrick, named for his uncle, born May 24, 1852; and Pauline, born April 9, 1854.
 Mansel and Allen Kendrick became ministers in the Christian Church.
 The Kendrick family was highly esteemed and influential in the Christian church movement.
 They influenced and baptized thousands of people.